chengning-zhang/Simple-TAN-and-Ensemble-TAN/README.md

 #### Evaluation Metrics
 Classification is one of the most important tasks in data mining, the predictive ability of a classifier is typically measured by its classification accuracy or error rate on the testing instances.
 However, evaluation of a classifier based purely on accuracy may suffer from the "Accuracy Paradox", For example, if the incidence of category A is dominant, being found in 99% of cases, then predicting that every case is category A will have an accuracy of 99%.
 To have a thorough and systematic investigation, Precision and recall should also be considered.

 In fact, probability-based classifiers can also produce probability estimates or "confidence" of the class prediction.
 Unfortunately, this information is often ignored in classification.
+To further investigate the classification performance in terms of its class probability estimation, rather than just using the predicted classes information.
+Recently, conditional log likelihood, or simply CLL, has been used for this purpose and received a considerable attention.

+Given a classifier G and a set of test instances /T = {e_1,e_2,....e_t}/
+\(x=\frac{-b\pm\sqrt{b^2-4ac}}{2a}\)